cloudflare/terraform-provider-cloudflare/docs/data-sources/waiting_rooms.md

 		}
 	}.
 - `modified_on` (String)
-- `name` (String) A unique name to identify the waiting room.
-Only alphanumeric characters, hyphens and underscores are allowed.
-- `new_users_per_minute` (Number) Sets the number of new users that will be let into the route every minute.
-This value is used as baseline for the number of users that are let in per minute.
-So it is possible that there is a little more or little less traffic coming to the route based on the traffic patterns at that time around the world.
-- `next_event_prequeue_start_time` (String) An ISO 8601 timestamp that marks when the next event will begin queueing.
-- `next_event_start_time` (String) An ISO 8601 timestamp that marks when the next event will start.
 - `path` (String) Sets the path within the host to enable the waiting room on.
 The waiting room will be enabled for all subpaths as well.
 If there are two waiting rooms on the same subpath, the waiting room for the most specific path will be chosen.
 Wildcards and query parameters are not supported.
 - `queue_all` (Boolean) If queue_all is `true`, all the traffic that is coming to a route will be sent to the waiting room.
 No new traffic can get to the route once this field is set and estimated time will become unavailable.
 - `queueing_method` (String) Sets the queueing method used by the waiting room.
 Changing this parameter from the **default** queueing method is only available for the Waiting Room Advanced subscription.
 Regardless of the queueing method, if `queue_all` is enabled or an event is prequeueing, users in the waiting room will not be accepted to the origin.
 These users will always see a waiting room page that refreshes automatically.
 The valid queueing methods are: